gluster/glusterdocs/docs/Administrator-Guide/Managing-Volumes.md

 NUFA should be enabled before creating any data in the volume.

-Use the following command to enable NUFA:
+Use the following steps to enable NUFA:

+- decide which group is going to be used for managing settings of your volume.
+Assuming <GROUPNAME>.
+- define cluster.nufa enable for this group:

+  `# echo "cluster.nufa=enable" | tee -a /var/lib/glusterd/groups/<GROUPNAME>`

+- add your volume to the group

-`# gluster volume set <VOLNAME> cluster.nufa enable`
+  `# gluster volume set <VOLNAME> group <GROUPNAME>`

+- verify whether the nufa setting was set properly

+  `# gluster volume info`

 **Important**